abitdodgy/words_counted/README.md

 #### `.word_density([ precision = 2 ])`

-Returns a two-dimentional array of words and their density to a precision of two.
+Returns a two-dimensional array of words and their density to a precision of two.
 It accepts a precision argument which defaults to two.

 ```ruby
 counter.word_density